-Addit tional Amendments Subject Current Certificate Proposed Restated Certificate Summary of Differences Board of Directors Article VI Article VI Provisions relating to actions that the Board is authorized to take will be removed because they are adequately addressed under Delaware Law.
-This amendment will not have a substantive effect on the rights of stockholders.
+Additional Amendments Subject Current Certificate Proposed Restated Certificate Summary of Differences Board of Directors Article VI Article VI Provisions relating to actions that the Board is authorized to take will be removed because they are adequately addressed under Delaware Law.
+Bylaws No Provision Article VI · Consistent with the amendment requirements of the Bylaws, a provision requiring the approval of a majority of the outstanding shares to amend certain Bylaws will be added.
 Stockholders Meetings; Location of Books; Election of Directors by Written Ballot Article VII No Provision Provisions addressing these subjects will be removed because they are addressed in the Company's Bylaws.
-This amendment will not have a substantive effect on the rights of stockholders.
-12